madelineisabelle/terra-framework/packages/terra-aggregator/docs/README.md

 The Aggregator provides focus-based mechanisms for managing actions across disparate components.

 I need to plump up this documentation a bit, but here's the gist:
-* Components go in Aggregator.
+* Components are provided to the Aggregator.
 * By default, the components will be rendered in the order given.
 An optional `render` prop can be provided that will override the default render logic.
 The render prop will be provided with an Object containing:
     * items (`Array`) - The components provided to the Aggregator, now containing an `aggregatorDelegate` prop with access to the Aggregator's APIs.
 * Components can request focus from the Aggregator.